 Used Computer Recycling Collection Event

-Annual Flag Retirement Ceremony Scheduled for Flag Day Weekend
+Annual Flag Retirement Ceremony on Flag Day Weekend

 During the rest of the year, flags may be dropped off at any of the eight Knox County Solid Waste and Recycling Convenience Centers, either location of Allen Signs, at 2408 Chapman Hwy or 8403 Kingston Pike, or at the Goodwill attended City of Knoxville Recycling Centers.
 Flags may also be taken to the offices of Knox County's Department of Engineering and Public Works, 205 West Baxter Avenue, or to the office of Keep Knoxville Beautiful, 100 S. Gay St, Suite 103.